 The key difference is the contracting party and legal basis.
 In track 2, the employer and employee carry the responsibility and the employer funds the intervention, supported by occupational health services and often an external agency.
 UWV mainly assesses the efforts afterwards, typically around a WIA application.
 With an IRO, UWV is directly the commissioning and paying party.

 There can be a practical transition.
 If track 2 does not lead to placement and employment ends, the person may later enter a benefit situation.
-At that stage, UWV may consider instruments such as an IRO, depending on UWV policy and the individual case.
+The IRO as a separate scheme has, however, been phased out, so you can no longer count on it as standard; the UWV now uses its own reintegration services.

 Why does the IRO question come up during track 2?